-Signing Contracts and Agreeing Terms
+Signing Contracts and Agreeing to Terms

 As we have mentioned, CRM deployment is quite difficult.
 This fact increases the importance of managerial teams that handle organizational tasks.
 Commonly, leading managers are responsible for:

-- Creating working plans including exact terms and conditions of cooperation with developers, timelines, costs, rights and obligations.
+- Creating working plans, including exact terms and conditions of cooperation with developers, timelines, costs, rights and obligations.

 - Tracking schedules, both minor and global ones.
 This point includes daily gatherings and milestones of the entire implementation.

-- Maintaining budgets which consist of multiple costs: the initial price of software, extra modules and services, fees (if any), operating and expenses.
+- Maintaining budgets, which consist of multiple costs: the initial price of software, extra modules and services, fees (if any), operating and expenses.

-- Tasks estimations which are crucial for budgets.
+- Tasks estimations, which are crucial for budgets.
 Managers have to consider both time and money aspects to estimate tasks properly.

 Data is the essence of all CRM platforms.
-Normally, when companies decide to deploy such an application, they have to transfer data from legacy systems.
+Normally, when companies decide to deploy such an application they have to transfer data from legacy systems.
 During the migration stage, you should identify core data packages, cleanse them, use appropriate transfer tools, and test systems to find and fix issues.

 It seems that after all preparation measures are finished, it’s time to launch the final version of CRM.
-However, in our company, we prefer the Agile strategy which provides for MVP creation and deployment first and foremost.
+However, in our company we prefer the Agile strategy, which provides for MVP creation and deployment first and foremost.

-Once customers are happy with MVP, we start next iteration.
+Once customers are happy with MVP, we start the next iteration.
 The overall amount is literally unlimited as we can upgrade CRM regularly.